c6o/docs/apps/references/appengine.md

 ## When to use App Engine

-App Engine supports the most common application use-cases.
+App Engine supports the most common application use cases.
 It is ideal for any application that:

 1. is contained in a single docker image,
 2. exposes any number of TCP or HTTP endpoints,